+Why is it important to teach your child responsibility?
 Teaching our kids responsibility isn’t always an easy task.
-As my kids get older, I’ve realized more and more that having responsible kids doesn’t just come naturally.
+The older my kids got, the more I realized that having responsible kids doesn’t just come naturally.
 And it isn’t something that they just “pick up” either.
-Responsibility has to be taught.
+Responsibility and accountability have to be taught.

-These ideas can be adapted for kids at various stages.
+These are some examples of practical ways to teach your children how to be responsible and to help them practice responsibility.
+These are age-appropriate responsibilities that can be adapted for various stages.
 As kids grow and mature, the level of responsibility that you ask of them will grow as well.

 Even toddlers can begin to learn this.
 Help your child throw away his trash after lunch.
 Have him walk with you to the sink to put in the dirty plate.
 As your child heads into the preschool years, teach her to clean up the toys she’s played with before she leaves the room.
 Teach her how to clean off her place at the table after meals.

-With your older elementary aged child, you can teach him to wash any dishes he’s used to make a snack.
+Teaching responsibility to your older elementary-aged child looks a little different.
+You can teach him to wash any dishes he’s used while making a snack.
 You can have him clean up and put away his school things after he’s finished with his school work for the day.

 Teaching kids to clean up after themselves is a first step in teaching personal responsibility.
 It’s sending the message that the child is responsible for the things that he or she does.
 And that responsibility extends to cleaning up when messes are made.

-Another way to emphasize this family responsibility- especially as kids get older- is to make each child responsible for a job in the family.
+Another way to teach family responsibilities, especially as kids get older, is to make each child responsible for a job in the family.
 Assign laundry to one or two children.
 And really make them responsible for it.
 They’ll begin to see that if they don’t fulfill their responsibility, the whole family suffers.

 They’ll understand that their role and responsibility in the family is important.
-And they’ll see that the way they handle responsibility can affect others- for good…or for bad.
+And they’ll see that the way they handle responsibility can affect others, for good or bad.

-I know.
-I know.
-You may roll your eyes and shake your head because you really don’t want a pet and you definitely don’t want a pet that becomes more of a hassle for you when kids don’t do their jobs.
-Sometimes getting a pet isn’t a feasible option.
-But, if you can do it- and not lose your sanity- a pet really does help to develop responsibility in your children.
+I know, you may roll your eyes and shake your head because you really don’t want a pet.
+And sometimes getting a pet isn’t a feasible option.
+But, if you can do it, and not lose your sanity, a pet really does help to develop responsibility in your children.

 If I overlook the child watching television instead of completing schoolwork, then she isn’t going to learn that she’s always responsible to complete work before leisure time.
 And if I walk by the mess in the living room and don’t hold that child accountable, she’s not going to learn to take responsibility to clean up after herself.

-This can be a hard one, ya’ll.
-As parents we don’t enjoy watching our children suffer.
+This can be a hard one!
+As parents, we don’t enjoy watching our children suffer.
 And it’s easy to step in and fix things so that kids never have to experience any negative consequences.
 But erasing those natural consequences prevents kids from learning responsibility.

-And, guess what? we rarely ever had that problem again.
-Because he had to face the consequences of his forgetfulness, he – and the other kids as well- didn’t often forget things to take in the car.
+And, guess what?
+We rarely ever had that problem again.
+Because he had to face the consequences of his forgetfulness, he didn’t often forget things to take in the car.
 That one incident of having to face a consequence helped my son to understand that it’s important to take responsibility to get all of your things to the car when you’re headed out.

 Of course, allowing kids to face consequences can change as kids grow and mature.
 I wouldn’t hold a three-year-old responsible for getting all of her things in the car.
 But as kids become more and more capable, they can be held responsible for more and be allowed to face consequences for being irresponsible.

 Responsibility must be “taught, not caught,” as the traditional saying goes.
-Use some of these practical ideas to help your kids learn to be responsible.
+Use some of these practical ideas to help your kids learn to be responsible today!